sushmaakoju/study-work-reports/study-on-logic/README.md

 - Philosophies from around world: <a href="https://open.spotify.com/show/4GG3QdNPc5MKH7L9fO25sS"> this </a>, <a href="https://plato.stanford.edu/entries/laozi/"> Laozi </a>, <a href="https://plato.stanford.edu/entries/normativity-metaethics/">normativity</a>, <a href="https://plato.stanford.edu/entries/logic-normative/"> normative status of logic</a>

-- <a href="https://open.spotify.com/episode/0unsgJf4SNeSbn6g6vNf4a?si=635d8cd22a214109">this </a>, a contemporary social media driven, contemporary philosophy. because Instagram influencers and most twitter celebrities, get to see so many tweets that are uncontrollable and face <a href="https://en.wiktionary.org/wiki/toxic">toxic</a> comments etc.
+- <a href="https://open.spotify.com/episode/0unsgJf4SNeSbn6g6vNf4a?si=635d8cd22a214109">this </a>, a contemporary social media driven philosophy. because Instagram influencers and most twitter celebrities, get to see so many tweets that are uncontrollable and face <a href="https://en.wiktionary.org/wiki/toxic">toxic</a> comments etc.

 - <a href="https://en.wikipedia.org/wiki/Chinese_Gung_Fu:_The_Philosophical_Art_of_Self-Defense">The Philosophical Art of Self Defense (Bruce Lee's first book) – 1963</a>
 - <a href="https://en.wikipedia.org/wiki/Bruce_Lee%27s_Fighting_Method">Bruce Lee's Fighting Method</a>